hamzainvalid/Database-webpage/README.md

 - Impletement the edit and remove methodology backend

 Fourth step:
-- Design the webpage print ready and allow test the print out for the data/records
+- Design the webpage print ready and allow test the print out for the data/records of specific months and times

 Fifth step(optional):
 - Try out sql commands to view additional analysis and values of the data into different formats